Reclassification Requests and Review Requests

-The purpose of these Procedures is to ensure procedural fairness in the TIO’s handling of Complaints.
+The purpose of these Procedures is to ensure procedural fairness in our handling of Complaints.

-TIO Officers must receive, classify, and escalate Complaints in accordance with the TIO Complaint Handling Procedures - Classification and Escalation.
+We must receive, classify, and escalate Complaints in accordance with TIO Complaint Handling Procedures - Classification and Escalation.

-When a Member believes that a Complaint has not been classified or escalated in accordance with TIO Complaint Handling Procedures, it can submit a Reclassification Request to have the Complaint reclassified.
+When a provider has information that shows a Complaint has not been classified or escalated in accordance with TIO Complaint Handling Procedures, it can submit a Reclassification Request to have the Complaint reclassified.

-- the matter is out of the TIO’s jurisdiction
+- the matter is out of our jurisdiction

-- the matter was resolved before the TIO registered a Complaint
+- the matter was resolved before we registered or escalated a Complaint

-- the Complaint has been registered in the Member’s name incorrectly
+- the Complaint has been registered in the provider’s name incorrectly

 - the same Complaint has been registered more than once, or